TimeSAE: Causal Sparse Decoding for Faithful Explanations of Black-Box Time Series Models: Reproducibility

 \section{Reproducibility}

-All source code for data preprocessing, training, and evaluation is available at \url{https://anonymous.4open.science/w/TimeSAE-571D/}.
-Experiments were run with fixed random seeds on three NVIDIA A100 GPUs.
+All source code for data preprocessing, training, and evaluation is available at \url{https://oublalkhalid.github.io/TimeSAE/}.
+Experiments were conducted using both TPU and GPU hardware, with fixed random seeds to ensure reproducibility across runs.
+Training was primarily implemented in JAX on TPUs, while equivalent PyTorch implementations were run on NVIDIA A100 GPUs to validate consistency and assess computational trade-offs.
 The repository includes detailed instructions, preprocessed datasets, and pretrained model checkpoints to enable full reproduction of our results.